 The devotees have to trek a distance of 42 km on foot from the scenic town of Pahalgam.
 For a person in healthy condition, the trek will take 4 – 5 days to complete.
 There are two approaches to the holy cave – the longer but traditional route from Srinagar (42 km) or the shorter new steep route (16 km) from a town called Baltal.

 - The nearest airport is the Srinagar International Airport that is well connected to cities like New Delhi, Mumbai, Goa, Bangalore, Leh, Chennai, Chandigarh, Jammu, and Amritsar.
 The airport connects the city of Jeddah with a flight operated by Air India.

 - Helicopter services are operated from Srinagar by private operators till Panjtarni, 6 km from the cave.

-During the arduous journey, tent accommodation is arranged by the Jammu and Kashmir Government as well as several Non-Profit Organizations.
 These services are provided at the base camps along the trek like Sheshnag, Panchtarni etc.

 Government aided and NGO aided tents are set up at strategic points throughout the trek route.
 They offer simple vegetarian food to the devotees.
 It is strictly advised to carry snacks like chocolates, toffees, biscuits, dry fruits, and medicines for altitude sickness.